Battle for Critical Minerals: The U.S. Forms Alliances to Exert Pressure, Europe Seeks Alternative Paths, Undercurrents Stir in Global Supply Chains.

 14/01/2026

-On [date], at Shimizu Port in Shizuoka Prefecture, Japan, the ocean research vessel "Chikyu" slowly set sail.
-Its destination was the waters near Minamitorishima, approximately [number] kilometers southeast of Tokyo, with a mission to conduct an unprecedented trial—experimental mining of rare-earth mud from the seabed at a depth of about [number] meters within Japan's exclusive economic zone.
-Almost simultaneously, in Washington, D.C., an emergency meeting was being prepared, bringing together finance ministers from the G7 nations as well as Australia, India, South Korea, Mexico, and others.
-From the deep sea to international conference halls, a global contest centered on critical minerals, aimed at weakening China's dominance, was unfolding with unprecedented urgency.
+On January 11, 2026, at Shimizu Port in Shizuoka Prefecture, Japan, the ocean research vessel Chikyu slowly set sail.
+Its destination was the waters near Minamitorishima, approximately 1,950 kilometers southeast of Tokyo, with a mission to conduct an unprecedented trial mining of rare-earth mud from the seabed at a depth of about 6,000 meters within Japan's exclusive economic zone.
+Almost simultaneously, in Washington, D.C., USA, an emergency meeting was being prepared, bringing together finance ministers from the Group of Seven (G7) as well as Australia, India, South Korea, Mexico, and other countries.
+From the deep sea to international conference halls, a global contest centered on critical minerals, aimed at weakening China's dominant position, was unfolding with unprecedented urgency.

 Washington's "Urgent" Clarion Call: A Belated Mobilization

-The Washington meeting on the 30th was the result of intense efforts by U.S. Treasury Secretary Scott Bessent since the Canadian Leaders' Summit in March.
+The Washington meeting on January 12 was the result of strong advocacy by U.S. Treasury Secretary Scott Bessent since the G7 Leaders' Summit in Canada in June 2025.
 At that time, he presented to the attending heads of state a picture of the fragility of the rare earth supply chain.
-Although the summit reached an action plan aimed at strengthening supply chains and economic resilience, Bessent has grown "increasingly frustrated" with the slow pace of follow-up actions.
-A senior U.S. official, who spoke on condition of anonymity, stated bluntly, "Urgency is the theme of the day.
-This is a very large task, involving many different angles and many different countries, and we really need to speed things up."
+Although the summit resulted in an action plan aimed at strengthening supply chains and economic resilience, Bessent grew increasingly frustrated with the slow pace of follow-up actions.
+A senior U.S. official, who spoke on condition of anonymity, was blunt: urgency is the theme today.
+This is a very large task, involving many different angles and many different countries, and we really need to speed up.

-This "sense of urgency" is backed by cold, hard data.
-According to the International Energy Agency (IEA), China holds an absolute dominance of 70% to 90% in the refining of critical minerals, covering copper, lithium, cobalt, graphite, and rare earths.
-These minerals are the lifeblood of defense technologies, semiconductors, renewable energy components, batteries, and refining processes.
-The countries participating in this Washington meeting collectively account for 75% of global demand for critical minerals, yet most of them, with the exception of Japan, remain heavily dependent on China.
+This sense of urgency is backed by cold, hard data.
+According to the International Energy Agency (IEA), China holds an absolute dominance of 47% to 87% in the refining of key minerals, covering copper, lithium, cobalt, graphite, and rare earths.
+These minerals are the lifeblood of defense technology, semiconductors, renewable energy components, batteries, and refining processes.
+The countries participating in this Washington meeting collectively account for 60% of global demand for key minerals, yet most of them, except for Japan, remain heavily reliant on China.

-Japan's "exception" stems from a painful lesson in 2010, when China abruptly halted the supply of critical minerals to Japan, forcing Tokyo to embark on a decade-long effort to diversify its supply chains.
-In contrast, other countries, according to U.S. officials, have yet to demonstrate sufficient crisis awareness amid China's threat to impose stricter export controls.
-Days before the meeting, reports emerged that China had begun restricting exports of rare earths and rare-earth-containing high-performance magnets to Japanese companies, as well as prohibiting the export of dual-use items to Japan's military.
+Japan's exception stems from a painful lesson in 2010.
+At that time, China suddenly cut off the supply of critical minerals to Japan, forcing Tokyo to embark on a more than decade-long effort to diversify its supply chains.
+Meanwhile, other G7 countries, in the view of U.S. officials, have yet to demonstrate sufficient crisis awareness as China threatens to impose stricter export controls.
+A few days before the meeting, reports emerged that China had begun restricting exports of rare earths and rare earth-containing powerful magnets to Japanese companies, as well as banning the export of dual-use items to the Japanese military.
 This undoubtedly cast a realistic shadow over the meeting in Washington.

 Europe's Caution and Divergence: Seeking Both Security and Sovereignty